 - The Currency in USD

-The Pull API shows the currency in USD by default.
-To receive the data in your preferred currency, please add the following to your request link:
+Pull API shows the currency in USD by default.
+To receive the data in the preferred currency, add the following to the request link:

 - Currency change is only available to apps with no revenue or cost.

-- For new apps, the currency can also be set when the app is added.
+- For new apps, the currency can is set when the app is added.

 The Re-attribution window is a time frame starting from the first install time during which re-installs cannot be attributed as new installs.
 You can now change this window's value from the default 3 months to anything between 1-24 months.
 For more details click here.

 To enable or disable Retargeting campaigns measurement, with any supporting media source, turn on Enable Retargeting Campaign Measurement.

 Note, that if you don't enable the Retargeting Campaign Management, re-installs that take place during the re-attribution window are not counted.